An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: Implementation

 \subsection{Algebraic operations and sparse matrices}

-The inversion of matrices, eigenvalue calculations, sparse and full matrix-matrix and matrix-vector operations using \texttt{complex} types are performed using the Intel \texttt{MKL} library.
+The Intel \texttt{MKL} library with \texttt{complex} types are utilized for the inversion of matrices, eigenvalue calculations, sparse and full matrix-matrix and matrix-vector operations.
 The codes are compiled using Intel \texttt{FORTRAN} compilers and libraries version 20.2.
 We use the \texttt{MKL} \texttt{CSR} format and the associated routines for algebraic operations with sparse matrices.
-Leaf matrices are never constructed explicitly.
+The matrices for the leaf boxes are never constructed explicitly.
 The largest matrices that are constructed are the homogenized Schur complement preconditioners; $\widetilde{\mtx{S}}^{\tau,-1}, \forall \tau$; which are relatively small in size ($n_b \times n_b$).
+These homogenized Schur complement matrices are precomputed before the iterative solver is applied.